Making the Elite: Top Jobs, Disparities, and Solutions: Data Overview

 \begin{quote} {As personal traits are developed with the kind of interaction you have with society $\hdots$ Where you have been brought up, the kind of environment you had in your family, home, colony and village, these things shape the personal attributes of people $\hdots$ This determines his behavior, and working in a group with different kinds of people.
 We have some projects abroad, and if a person doesn't behave properly with them, there is a loss for the company.
 Here the family comes in, whether the person behaves well and expresses himself in a professional way, for a longer term and not for a short term $\hdots$ This is beneficial.} \end{quote}

-Relatedly, in a separate survey of students from elite colleges in New Delhi, \citet{newmananddeshpande2007} found that almost all of them were asked about their family background and upbringing in personal interviews.
-Personal interview questions also included queries into their hobbies and cosmopolitan attitudes, like preference for living in a big city.
-As one student put it:

-\begin{quote} Most of my interviews were very relaxed.
-No one was assessing my knowledge or anything, but $\hdots$ seeing how well and efficiently I contribute to the company $\hdots$ For example, when I had my interview with [information firm], he asked me why I want to work in Bombay? $\hdots$ So the interview was more in terms of what I like, what I dislike and general chit chat about what I was looking to do in the future rather than quizzing me about, let's say what particular topics I had done in a particular [academic] subject or something like that. \end{quote}

-Recent research based on Likert scale ratings also supports the above evidence on the role of family background in candidate screening. \citet{mamgain2019} shows that HR managers in elite firms value family background almost as much as candidate experience, quality of the institution of education, aptitude, and technical skills.
+Recent quantitative research supports the above qualitative evidence.
+Using Likert scale ratings, \citet{mamgain2019} shows that HR managers in elite firms value family background almost as much as candidate experience, quality of the institution of education, aptitude, or technical skills.

-These prevailing personal interview conventions have also influenced the advice provided to job seekers by online employment platforms.
-For example, \emph{Naukri.com}, India's leading job search portal with a market share over 60\%, suggests that the ``best way to answer this common interview question [when asked by recruiters to introduce oneself] is to tell the hiring manager about your education and family background'' \citep{naukri2019}.
-Additionally, the portal also advises candidates to answer commonly asked interview questions about personal hobbies by sharing ``something that adds value to [their] skills such as traveling and meeting people if [they] are appearing for a client-meeting role'' \citep{naukri2019}.
+These prevailing personal interview conventions have also influenced the advice provided to candidates by job portals. \emph{Naukri.com}, India's largest job search portal with over 60\% market share, suggests that the ``best way to answer this common interview question [when asked to introduce oneself] is to tell the manager about your education and family background'' \citep{naukri2019}.

-Personal interviews have also been used for several decades for selection into the elite Indian Administrative Services (IAS).
-Success in these interviews has historically been influenced by a candidate's background \citep{gould2010}.
-Such tendencies prompted the Kothari Committee to formally recommend reducing weights on interviews in the recruitment process of IAS officers, which were often ``influenced by accidental, and sometimes even trivial factors'' \citep[p.
-62]{kothari1976}.

-Free-form or unstructured interviews that screen on conversations related to shared experiences, aspects of cultural fit, and personal hobbies are not unique to India.
-Such practices are commonly employed in the recruitment practices of elite U.S. colleges and corporate America \citep{stevens2009, riverapedigree}.
+Unstructured interviews that screen on cultural fit and ``background" are \emph{not} unique to India \citep{rivera_interviews, riverapedigree}.
+For example, \citet{rivera_interviews} shows that managers in the U.S. offices of 120 elite firms prioritized cultural fit in interviews largely because they believed that, unlike job skills, ``fit" could \emph{not} be easily taught.
+One evaluator categorically desired biographic similarities:

+\begin{quote} I usually start an interview by saying, "Tell me about yourself."
+When I get asked that, I talk about where I'm from, where I was raised, and then my background $\hdots$ I want to hear your life story.
+Hopefully there's something more interesting about your life than deciding to go to school $\hdots$ When they tell me about their background, it's easier to find things in common $\hdots$ Maybe $\hdots$ they're from Seattle and I've been to Seattle.
+We can talk about that and develop a connection. \end{quote}